Azure/azure-sdk-for-python/doc/dev/sample_guide.md

 [Sample Example][qa_code_snippet]

 The given `START`/`END` keywords can be used in a [sphinx literalinclude][sphinx] directive in the docstring where the code snippet should be rendered in the reference documentation.
-Note that the keywords used should be unique across samples (including async).

 [Literalinclude example][literalinclude]